 3. Cooking/Baking session

 When family hangs out together in the kitchen, whipping up a delicious meal collaboratively is not just a simple chore anymore.
 In fact, it is a great opportunity for bonding and to teach your child some basic cooking techniques.
-Cooking and preparing meals together may take time, effort, patience and a lot of cleaning up especially with younger children, but all these hard work is worth the effort after all.
+Cooking and preparing meals together may take time, effort, patience and a lot of cleaning up especially with younger children, but all this hard work is worth the effort after all.
 Experts have said that it is a great way to keep your child interested in trying a variety of food, including healthy food that they usually avoid.
 Adding on, all these positive cooking experiences help to build up a positive and confident child.
 It is also a great way for parents to spend quality time together with the child.

 Do check out this websites for simple recipe: